cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 Figure 3 depicts the network of respiratory circuit elements and their interconnections.

-The %BioGears respiratory circuit employs circuit nodes and paths to represent physiological state variables belonging to the %Respiratory System's functional units.
+The respiratory circuit employs circuit nodes and paths to represent physiological state variables belonging to the %Respiratory System's functional units.
 In this representation, the pressures across the compartmental units are designated to the nodes, while all other variables (flow, volume, hydraulic